 Discover the Numbat trail in the Paruna Wildlife Sanctuary with Off The Beaten Track WA!

 The Numbat Trail is the longest of three trails that Paruna has to offer and right from the start you can see why it has a good reputation.
 You can expect a complex mosaic of woodland, shrubland and heathland throughout steep granite slopes, boardwalks, eerie marshes and amazing views of the Paruna Gorge.
-As you traverse the many switchbacks the fresh scent of eucalyptus is ever present.
+As you traverse the many switchbacks and lots of steps, the fresh scent of eucalyptus is ever present.